PJ789/Syonara/README.md

  - Use the original circuit card as a donor for the contacts to the keyboard membrane, and solder to the test points/tracks on the circuit card.
 To do this accurately you might need a lens.
 Loupes are absolutely perfect for this job.
 Prep the card and the wire with a little solder, hold the wire on the target point, and dab briefly with a soldering iron.
 If you have flux that might also help; perhaps dab a little on the circuit board to encourage melting/flowing of the solder.
  - Old Centronics printer cables are a priceless source of multi-coloured wires.
 They have 25 lines, usually each with a different colour (or colour & black band).
 You can pick them up at charity shops & junk sales if you don't have one lying around.
  - attach wires to every pin of your MCU, so that you can change the wiring/pin arrangement easily once it is all in place.
 This reduces the difficultly of disassembling and reassembling if you've made a mistake.
  - Use heatshrink tube to cover the wire joints, and the end of any unused wires.
-Bend unsed wires over before heatshrinking (to prevent the heatshink coming off).
+Bend unused wires over before heatshrinking (to prevent the heatshink coming off).
  - Use hotglue or plastic rivets to keep wires & circuit cards where you want them to be.
 Use the hotglue to hold wires onto their solder joints.
  - Cut pathways through the keyboard supports if necessary, using a craft knife.